 Pam Evans Smith Arena

-Wittenberg University President Laurie M. Joyner, Director of Athletics and Recreation Garnett Purnell, and Volleyball Head Coach Paco Labrador would like to welcome everyone to Wittenberg University's Pam Evans Smith Arena for the 2012 North Coast Athletic Conference (NCAC) Volleyball Tournament.
+Wittenberg University President Laurie M. Joyner, Interim Director of Athletics and Recreation Jeff Ankrom, and Volleyball Head Coach Paco Labrador would like to welcome everyone to Wittenberg University's Pam Evans Smith Arena for the 2013 North Coast Athletic Conference (NCAC) Volleyball Tournament.

-Ticket prices are: $7 for adults; $3 for children (18 and under), which allows entry for all matches on a particular day.
+Ticket prices are $7 for adults and $3 for children (18 and under), which allows entry for all matches on a particular day.
 There is no senior rate, and no admission fee will be charged to students who produce identification cards issued by NCAC member institutions.
 Students from non-NCAC member institutions will be charged $3.